 When installing SEP, SymQual and Windows Error Reporting debug settings are added to the Windows registry.
-Whenever an application or process crashes, files and folders are generated.
-The application or process crashes may not be SEP related.
-If the client is unable to transmit this data to Symantec, these files and folders will stay on disk use disk space.
+When an application or process crashes, files and folders are generated, and data is sent to Symantec.
+If the SEP client is unable to transmit this data to Symantec, these files and folders will remain on disk and consume disk space.

-Investigate the application or process that is crashing and implement a fix.
-This will stop the creation of files and folders.
+Investigate other applications or processes that are crashing, and implement a fix as necessary.
+This will stop any additional creation of files and folders.

 - Uncheck "Let clients send troubleshooting information to Symantec to resolve product issues faster."

-You can disable SymQual's monitor for specific applications or processes by following these steps:
+To disable SymQual's monitor for specific applications or processes:

-- Delete the growing files under the C:\ProgramData\Symantec\Symantec Endpoint Protection\CurrentVersion\Data\ErrMgmt\Queue\Incoming folder.
+- Delete the files in the folder, C:\ProgramData\Symantec\Symantec Endpoint Protection\CurrentVersion\Data\ErrMgmt\Queue\Incoming.